 To empower student learning by teaching awareness, acceptance and non-violence, celebrating our diversity, achieving academic excellence, and fostering strong family-school-community connections.
 At Harvey Milk Civil Rights Academy (HMCRA), you will be encouraged to become an active participant in your child’s educational journey.

 HMCRA is a small public school in the Castro that is named after the neighborhood’s most famous persona, Harvey Milk.
 We are committed to developing literacy skills in an enriched environment, science and math skills with an emphasis on hands-on, inquiry-based curriculum and a social studies program that highlights global awareness and student activism.
 Our school library, visual and performing arts, field trips, outdoor education, computers, and music enhance our strong academic program.
+Our before- and after-school programs have the capacity to serve all our students, and financial aid is available to cover program fees.

 On June 25, 1996, San Francisco Unified School District’s Board of Education voted to rename Douglass School to Harvey Milk Civil Rights Academy.
 Superintendent Waldemar Rojas and Principal Sandra Leigh dedicated the school to Harvey Milk.